 - "It is mine.
 I earned it, and selling it off should be my decision, Taking the assets where I want should be my decision.
-The government should have no dips on it."-Ernesto R., auto parts store, Fla. - You are leaving the country.
+The government should have no dips on it."-Male respondent, auto parts sales, Fla. - You are leaving the country.
 You are not longer here.
-So why should you have to pay the taxes?" -Fernando A., jeweler, Ariz. - "I already know a lot of people that are doing it in retirement, packing up and moving and opening small businesses because it's cheaper out there and they don't have to loose anything and their families can still gain whatever their making out there with their retirement."-Evelyn A., plumbing, heating and cooling, N.M. - "I believe that money should be mine and if I want to got to the moon with my money, I should be able to...it's mine." -Orestes L., construction-masonry, Fla.
+So why should you have to pay the taxes?" -Male respondent, jeweler, Ariz.

+- "I already know a lot of people that are doing it in retirement, packing up and moving and opening small businesses because it's cheaper out there and they don't have to loose anything and their families can still gain whatever their making out there with their retirement."-Female respondent, plumbing and A/C repair, N.M. - "I believe that money should be mine and if I want to got to the moon with my money, I should be able to...it's mine." -Male respondent, construction, Fla.